tilgep/ZE-Configs/README.md

-		"cooldown"			"0"		//Integer, Cooldown of item for modes 2,4,5 "buttonid"			"0"		//Integer, If an item has more than 1 button, set the hammerID of the button to be considered "trigger"			"0"		//Integer, HammerID of a trigger that a restricted player cannot activate e.g. knife item strip trigger }
+		"cooldown"			"0"		//Integer, Cooldown of item for modes 2,4,5 "buttonid"			"0"		//Integer, If an item has more than 1 button, set the hammerID of the button to be considered "trigger"			"0"		//Integer, HammerID of a trigger that a restricted player cannot activate e.g. knife item strip trigger "physbox"			"false"		//Bool, If the item has a physbox as part of it, setting to true will allow grenades to pass through }
 }
 ```